The data privacy and data protection regulatory regime is experiencing unparalleled change.

 In 2015, the Safe Harbour framework between the US and EU was ruled invalid after a court case.
 The Privacy Shield framework replaced it while complex negotiations between the European Parliament, Council and Commission to create a more robust replacement began.
 The new regulation, the General Data Protection Regulation (GDPR), was approved in April 2016.

-GDPR comes into force on 25th May 2018 and is widely recognised as the most important change in data privacy regulation in two decades.
+GDPR came into force on 25th May 2018 and is widely recognised as the most important change in data privacy regulation in two decades.

 Its wide reach and stringent obligations are making GDPR regulatory compliance a significant undertaking for businesses around the world.